-The same conclusion emerges if instead we consider the provision of a specific targeted net death benefit.
+The same conclusion is reached if instead we look at the provision of a specific targeted net death benefit.

-Consider an employee earning R480,000 per annum with a marginal tax rate of 36% and who wishes after-tax cover of R1,440,000 (three times salary).
-She can either give up 1.4063% of pre-tax pay, which after 36% tax will leave the 0.9% of pay needed for the premium on a non-taxable benefit of R1,440,000.
-OR a premium of 1.16% of salary (tax-deductible) can be paid through a tax-approved retirement fund for a gross benefit of R1,863,281, which provides the required after-tax benefit of R1,440,000.
-The approved route uses up less pre-tax pay and is again seen to be more advantageous.
+Consider an employee earning R480,000 per annum with a marginal tax rate of 36% and target after-tax cover of R1,440,000 (three times salary).
+He can either give up 1.4063% of pre-tax pay, which after 36% tax will leave the 0.9% of pay needed for the premium on a non-taxable benefit of R1,440,000.
+OR a premium of 1.16% of salary (tax-deductible) can be paid through a tax-approved retirement fund for a gross benefit of R1,863,281, which after paying tax of R423,281 on death will provide the required after-tax benefit of R1,440,000.

+It will be seen that the approved route uses up less pre-tax pay and is again the more advantageous choice.

-By now it should be clear what's going on - if your marginal tax rate is higher than the average rate of tax that would be paid on an approved fund benefit, you must be better off using an approved scheme.
-You save tax on the premiums at a higher rate than the rate of tax that would be paid on the benefit.
+By now it may be becoming clear what's going on:

+- if your marginal tax rate is higher than the average rate of tax that would be paid on an approved fund benefit, you must be better off using an approved policy - this is the case because you are saving tax on the premiums at a higher rate than the rate of tax that would be paid on the benefit